lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 If a Rule matches, the matched header fields are replaced by the RuleID and some residual bits.
 Thus, different Rules may correspond to divers protocols packets that a device expects to send or receive.

-A Rule describes the complete header of the packet with an ordered list of fields descriptions; see section 7 of [rfc8724].
+A Rule describes the packet's complete header with an ordered list of fields descriptions; see section 7 of [rfc8724].
 Thereby each description contains the field ID (FID), its length (FL), and its position (FP), a direction indicator (DI) (upstream, downstream, and bidirectional), and some associated Target Values (TV).
+The direction indicator is used for compression to give the best TV to the FID when these values differ in the transmission direction.
+So a field may be described several times depending on the asymmetry of its possible TVs.

 A Matching Operator (MO) is associated with each header field description.
 The Rule is selected if all the MOs fit the TVs for all fields of the incoming header.